Katoomba to Lithgow - Great Western Highway upgrade

 Detailed design of the project has been completed.
 Roads and Maritime Services have invite tenders for the upgrade and will announce the winning bid in early 2018.
 We hope to start work in mid 2018.

-Roads and Maritime Services is continuing to deliver an important 1.6 kilometre upgrade of the Great Western Highway through Mount Victoria village.
+Roads and Maritime Services is finalising the important 1.6 kilometre safety upgrade of the Great Western Highway through Mount Victoria village.

 Roads and Maritime Services completed the safety upgrades and road improvements on the Great Western Highway between Hartley Valley and Forty Bends in October 2017.